persever/little-lemon-api/README.md

-# Welcome to Kelly's Little Lemon API
+# Kelly's Little Lemon API

+This is the capstone project for the [Meta Back-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer) course "APIs", built using the Django REST Framework.

 ## Get started

 Start a terminal window in top level of this repo, and run each of the following:

 `pipenv shell`

 `pipenv install`

 `python manage.py makemigrations`

 `python manage.py migrate`

 `python manage.py runserver`

 ## Access